lsst-ts/observatory-ops-docs/AuxTel/index.rst

 .. _Auxiliary-Telescope-Operations-Non-standard-Operations:

-An observing run with AuxTel can also include a series of non-standard operations:
+In some occasions, AuxTel observations could require a series of engineering non-standard operations and the execution of troubleshooting procedures with associated faults:

 ..
 Non-standard Operations